erikw/restic-automatic-backup-scheduler/README.md

 ## 7. Backup automatically; systemd service + timer
 Now we can do the modern version of a cron-job, a systemd service + timer, to run the backup every day!

-Put these files in `/etc/systemd/system/`:
+Put these files in `/etc/systemd/system` (note that the Makefile installs as package to `/usr/lib/systemd/system`)
 * `restic-backup@.service`: A service that calls the backup script with the specified profile.
 The profile is specified by the value after `@` when running it (see below).
 * `restic-backup@.timer`: A timer that starts the former backup every day (same thing about profile here).